Cystor/PicuinoProgrammer/README.md

 Before anything, you must setup your hardware.
 [Click here to see how;](https://github.com/jaromir-sukuba/a-p-prog/blob/master/README.md#hardware)

-You need to upload the sketch to the Arduino;
+You need to upload [this sketch](https://github.com/jaromir-sukuba/a-p-prog/blob/master/fw/pp/pp.ino) to Arduino;

 Within the same folder of "PicuinoProgrammer.exe" must have a folder called "MicroProgmeter" and inside of it must have the following files: